wftutorials/laravel-tutorial2/Tutorial.md

 });
 ```

-The results is shown below.
+The result is shown below.

 [route_super_global.png]